Search for $e^+ e^- \to \gamma\chi_{bJ}$ ($J$ = 0, 1, 2) near $\sqrt{s} = 10.746$ GeV at Belle II

 The main source of the systematic uncertainty comes from the uncertainties of branching fractions of intermediate states, which are taken from the Review of Particle Physics~\cite{PDG}.
 The total uncertainties from intermediate branching fractions in $e^+e^-\to\gamma\chi_{b0}$, $e^+e^-\to\gamma\chi_{b1}$, and $e^+e^-\to\gamma\chi_{b2}$ are 14.6\%, 7.3\%, and 7.2\%, respectively.

 For the lepton track reconstruction efficiency, an uncertainty of 0.3\% per track, evaluated on $e^+e^-\to\tau^+\tau^-$ events, is included in the systematic uncertainty.
+In our event selection, we only require at least one lepton to be identified.
+Consequently, the lepton identification efficiency is so high ( $>$ 99\%) that the corresponding systematic uncertainty is negligible.
 The systematic uncertainty of the photon reconstruction efficiency is 1.1\% for $\gamma_{l}$ and 0.7\% for $\gamma_{h}$, derived using the $e^+e^-\to (\gamma) \mu^+\mu^-$ sample.
 We add individual uncertainties in quadrature to obtain the final uncertainties related to the reconstruction efficiency, which is 1.9\%.

 The simulated trigger efficiency differs from the efficiency measured on data, as studied on Bhabha and dimuon control samples.
 We require the Bhabha and dimuon samples to satisfy the same selection criteria as the signal process $e^+e^-\to\gamma\chi_{bJ}$, as well as hardware-based level 1 trigger requirements in the CDC and ECL~\cite{2022-056}.
 The efficiencies from data and simulation are 99.8\% and 99.6\% for the dimuon process, and 98.6\% and 96.5\% for the Bhabha process.
 As a result, we include 0.2\% uncertainty for the $\mu^+\mu^-$ mode and 2.1\% for the $e^+ e^-$ mode.
 We combine these uncertainties, taking into account the detection efficiencies for $\mu^+\mu^-$ and $e^+e^-$ modes as weight factors, to obtain 1.7\%.